Lav15/lavjain.github.io/portfolio/finance.md

     * Partnered with the Treasury team to validate the model's output, ensuring complex calculations for interest and principal amortization were 100% accurate.
 * **Outcome:** Delivered a single, automated source of truth for corporate liabilities.
 The integration of CRM data provided banking partners with data-backed evidence of revenue-generating capacity, significantly strengthening banking relationships and improving overall debt management posture.

+### 4.Global Profit & Loss (P&L) Reporting Suite
+* **Context:** The organization struggled with fragmented financial reporting, with General Ledger (GL) data siloed across legacy Microsoft Dynamics NAV 2.6 and SAP environments, preventing a consolidated view of organizational profitability.
+* **Stakeholders:** Collaborated with the Group CFO, Financial Planning & Analysis (FP&A) team, and IT/ERP Infrastructure Leads.
+* **Approach:** I architected a unified BI reporting suite to ingest, harmonize, and standardize P&L data from disparate ERP sources into a singular, high-integrity dashboard.
+* **Execution:**
+    * Architected a data integration layer that harmonized disparate GL account structures from NAV 2.6 and SAP into a standardized enterprise chart of accounts.
+    * Engineered robust calculation logic to derive complex financial KPIs, including Project Revenue, Cost of Goods Sold (COGS), and Gross Margin.
+    * Developed automated P&L statements supporting critical performance metrics: EBIT, EBITDA, EBITDAR, and Net Result.
+    * Implemented strict financial data validation protocols to ensure 100% reconciliation between source ERP systems and the BI reporting layer.
+* **Outcome:** Delivered a unified, executive-level P&L reporting suite that provided leadership with an accurate, consolidated view of global profitability.
+The solution significantly reduced the time required for month-end financial closing and empowered the FP&A team with consistent, high-fidelity data for strategic decision-making.
 ---
 [← Back to Home](/)